7+ Best Ways How to Sell on Amazon in 2023 (Seller Central, FBA)

 You’ll need to input information and enter a credit card with a company like Mastercard or Visa for international charges.

 If you are outside of the United States, Amazon will request your local bank information.
 Note that precisely this local bank must support ACH for wire transfers.

 You will also need your local phone number (bearing the allocated prefix of your resident country) as well as your home address for your mail.

 Lastly, you would need a US Employer Identification Number (EIN) if you run an LLC or a social security number (SSN) for a sole proprietorship.

-Now that you’ve gotten some basic information out of the way, let’s discuss exactly how Amazon FBA works.
+Now that you’ve gotten some necessary information out of the way, let’s discuss precisely how Amazon FBA works.

-As the seller, you first have to choose which products you’d like to sell on Amazon.
-Once you have products in mind, you add their details to your Amazon account including titles, descriptions, prices, images, and other additional Amazon-specific product information.
+As a seller, you first have to choose the type of product you’d like to sell online.
+Once you have products in mind, you add their details to your Amazon account, including product title, product description with relevant keywords, prices, product images, and other additional Amazon-specific product information.

 Next, your listed items are prepared (boxed up) and shipped to an Amazon FBA warehouse.

 Once your items are packed and shipped to Amazon, they will take care of the order fulfillment for you.
 Amazon first goes through a verification process to ensure your items were delivered correctly and in the right condition.

 After this verification, Amazon activates your listings.
 Once activated, your seller name is visible on your new product detail pages where you can now sell your items.